-3.22 "Rear reference line for Child Headform (CRL)" means a geometric trace as described on the vehicle front structure by a wrap around distance of 1700 mm.
+- 3.22.
+"Bumper test area" means the frontal surface of the bumper limited by two longitudinal vertical planes intersecting the corners of the bumper as defined in paragraph 3.12. and moved 66 -mm parallel and inboard of the corners of the bumpers. - 3.22.
+"Rear reference line for Child Headform (CRL)" means a geometric trace as described on the vehicle front structure by a wrap around distance of 1700 mm.

-In the case of vehicles where the wrap around distance to the bonnet rear reference line, as defined in paragraph 3.7, is less than 1700 mm at any point, then the bonnet rear reference line will be used as the rear reference line for the child headform at that point.
-In case the WAD1700 line, as defined in 3.31, is located in the windscreen test area, as defined in paragraph 3.36, at any point, the child headform test area is bounded by the WAD1700 line at the rear.
+In the case of vehicles where the wrap around distance to the bonnet rear reference line, as defined in paragraph 3.7., is less than 1.700 mm at any point, then the bonnet rear reference line will be used as the rear reference line for the child headform at that point.
+In case the WAD1700 line, as defined in paragraph 3.31., is located in the windscreen test area, as defined in paragraph 3.36., at any point, the child headform test area is bounded by the WAD1700 line at the rear.